Planning a solo trip to Auckland, NZ? Here’s everything you need to know for your visit:

 - You can easily rent a bicycle (Onzo app) or an electric scooter (Flamingo Scooters app).

-- The taxi industry was de-regulated in 1989: fares differ depending on the taxi company.
-It is generally cheaper to pre-book a taxi than to hail it from the street.
+- Taxis: cheaper to pre-book a taxi than to hail it on the street.

-- Instead of a taxi, consider getting a quote from Uber (in-app).
+- Instead of a taxi, consider Uber (in-app).
 Unless your route is affected by surge pricing, it will probably be cheaper than a cab.

 AUCKLAND NIGHTLIFE